boutell/tome/README.md

 ## Where will it run?

-There are minor issues around file paths that probably interfere with using this under plain Windows, although it should work great in Windows Subsystem for Linux.
-Contributions to fix those are welcome.
+There are minor issues around file paths that probably interfere with using this under plain Windows, plus my terrible termcap implementation won't be able to figure out your console supports ANSI escapes.
+But it should work great in Windows Subsystem for Linux.
+Contributions to fix plain-Windows issues are welcome.
 Mac and Linux both work already.